ga-wdi-pvd/rails_features_CRD/index_show.md

 ![Rake Routes](images/rake_routes.png)

 Take note of the prefix column.
-We're going to leverage the prefix to create paths that we can link to using the ...
+We're going to leverage the prefix to create paths that we can link to using the...

 ### `link_to` method

 There's a great helper method Rails gives us, to link to things in our Rails views, `link_to`.
 The `link_to` method takes two or more arguments.
 The first argument is what text you want the link to show up as.
-The second argument is where it will go.
+The second argument is where the link will take you.
 You can also checkout other options you can pass in [here](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to).
 Check out the way we wrote this in Sinatra:

 ```html
 <ul>